PaulDash/Hyde/README.md

   - seo-tag
   - titles-from-headings
   - libsass-converter (requires bundled LibSassHost DLLs)
-- Plugin setup now lives in each plugin script via `-Install`.
+- Plugin setup in plugin scripts via `-Install`.

 #### Themes

-- Theme scaffolding with `Hyde New-Theme` / `New-StaticSiteTheme`
+- Theme scaffolding
 - Build-time file-based themes via `theme_dir` in `_config.yml`
 - Theme `_config.yml` values act as defaults that site `_config.yml` can override
 - Theme `_sass` is added as an import path for the `libsass-converter` plugin when present